andre-ye/andre-ye.github.io/uw/econ-200/textbook-notes/chapter-12.md

 #### Explicit and implicit costs
 - True costs are *opportunity costs*.
-- A firm's opportunity cost of operations have explicit cost and implicit cost components.
+- A firm's opportunity cost of operations has an explicit cost and implicit cost components.
 - **Explicit costs**: require a firm to spend money.
 Rent, employee salaries, materials, etc.
 - **Implicit costs**: costs of forgone opportunities.

 #### Economic and accounting profit
 - When a company reports its profits, it usually reports *accounting profit*.
-- However, *economic profit* is a better measure of how well a business is really doing.
+- However, *economic profit* is a better measure of how well a business is doing.

 $$\text{accounting profit} = \text{total revenue} - \text{explicit costs}$$